UUDigitalHumanitieslab/microcontact/README.md

 For audio conversion, get ffmpeg.
 See instructions for Windows, OS X and Ubuntu [here][21].

+For file type detection we use the [python-magic][22] package, which depends on `libmagic` being installed on your system.

 Database
 --------
 The default configuration in `microcontact.settings` assumes a SQLite database.
 SQLite and PostgreSQL are also the only database backends supported by the `requirements.txt`.
 If you choose a different backend, you will need to install additional libraries.
 For most backends, including PostgreSQL, you will also need to create a dedicated database and a dedicated user with all privileges on that database.
 See the [Django settings reference][2] for instructions on setting `DATABASES`.